dianchengt123/dianchengt123/README.md

 👯 In my free time, I enjoy playing badminton, grinding Geometry Dash, and listening to music!
 <br />
 <br />
 💬 Ask me anything about anime and manga!
-My favorite series is Attack on Titan, if you're wondering :)
+My favorite series is Attack on Titan, just in case you were wondering :)
 <br />
 <br />
 📫 Feel free to contact me at: dianchengt123@gmail.com